louisliuwei/FPGA-Design-Flow-using-Vivado/README.md

 **{labs}** refers to the location which you will use as your workspace for the labs in the workshop

+**{boards}** refers to the target board, currently, PYNQ-Z1 and PYNQ-Z2 are the supported target boards

 ---
 **NOTE**